meisterluk/taptaptap/README.rst

 -------------

 ``taptaptap`` is only supposed to be working with python 2.7 (due to with statements and argparse).
-It has been tested with Linux 3.8 x86_64.
-A version for python 3.x is (not yet?) available.
 It fully supports unicode.
+It has been tested with Xubuntu 18.04 (Linux 4.15 x86_64) on 2.7.15rc1.
+A version for python 3.x is available as package ``taptaptap3``.

 Changelog
 ---------